 Sake, the Japanese drink, usually has a low % of Alcohol.
 This does not stop the country from having a large number of drunks, some salaried men leave the service and go straight to drink, and some do it daily.
 Despite the high rate of drinking in Japan, accidents rarely happen.
 Other than that, smoking is common in Japan, about 25% of the population smokes.

-Read too: Facts about smoking cigarettes or tobacco in Japan
+Read also: Facts about smoking cigarettes or tobacco in Japan

 Manga

 Manga are very popular in Japan.
-There is no age to like Manga, they are popular with young and old, men and women.
+There is no age limit to enjoy manga, they are popular among the young and elderly, men and women.

 There's Manga on every topic imaginable - sports, romance, animals, gambling, business, history, fantasy and crime.
 People are not shy about reading manga, you can find people reading it on trains and buses, even erotic manga.